HardikMB/CRUD/Readme.txt

     d. search the branch by city - done
     e. search the branch by state - done
     f. search the branch whose address contains given string - done
-    g. apply sorting to the findAll() APIs.
+    g. apply sorting to the findAll() APIs. -Done
-       You can modify existing API or crate new APIS to retrive data in sorted order.
-       Sorting for region should happen based on region name and branch-name for branch.
+       You can modify existing API or crate new APIS to retrive data in sorted order. -Done Sorting for region should happen based on region name and branch-state for branch. -Done
     h. for any individual record , construct a reference URL to itself

       e.g.    {